 Bone Broth Alongside Intermittent Fasting

 Intermittent Fasting (IF) is a popular weight loss strategy that involves alternating periods of fasting and eating (4).
-During the fasting periods, you’re not allowed to consume any calories.
+During the fasting periods, you’re allowed to consume very few or sometimes no calories, depending on the type of fasting schedule you’re following.
 This can be difficult to stick to, especially if you get hungry.

 Bone broth can help by providing a source of nutrition and keeping you feeling full.
-This will help you stay in a calorie deficit without starving and feeling deprived.
+If you’re doing alternate day fasting, you can have it on your fasting days (when you’re allowed around 500 calories or 25% of your usual needs) to help you stay in a calorie deficit without starving and feeling deprived.
+If you’re doing time-restricted feeding, you can use it to gently break your fast.

 Bone Broth Alongside Paleo Diet